 The PAX brand now includes PAX West (the original), PAX East, PAX Australia, PAX South, and PAX Unplugged for the tabletoppers.

 Where is PAX East held?

 PAX East has been held at the Boston Convention and Exhibition Center (BCEC), Boston, MA since 2011.

 In a re-developed area of South Boston, the Seaport District, it’s easily accessible by public transport though there is a 10-15 minute walk from the nearest MBTA subway station.

 The convention centre is big, with a hotel connected, multiple floors, and plenty of rooms for content away from the show floor.

-Car parking is available on a first come firs served basis and if full there’s off site parking too.
-Parking rates are $20 for regular sized vehicles and $40 for oversized vehicles.
+Car parking is available on a first-come first-served basis and if full there’s off-site parking too.
+Parking rates are $20 for regular-sized vehicles and $40 for oversized vehicles.